openvinotoolkit/open_model_zoo/models/intel/person-reidentification-retail-0031/description/person-reidentification-retail-0031.md

 | Source framework                  | Caffe*                                    |

 The cumulative matching curve (CMC) at rank-1 is accuracy denoting the possibility to locate at least one true positive in the top-1 rank.
-Mean Average Precision (mAP) is the mean across all queries Average Precision (AP).
+Mean Average Precision (mAP) is the mean across Average Precision (AP) of all queries.
 AP is defined as the area under the [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall) curve.

 ## Performance